hsantos10/hsantos10/README.md

 ## 🏛️ Lab & Community Involvement

 - **TAU Group**: Member of a diverse team advancing visual computing, machine learning, and digital transformation at Texas A&M.
-- **TAMIDS Data Science Ambassador**: Promoting data science and AI literacy as a TAMIDS Ambassador, engaging the Texas A&M community through workshops and outreach.``
+[comment]: <> (- **TAMIDS Data Science Ambassador**: Promoting data science and AI literacy as a TAMIDS Ambassador, engaging the Texas A&M community through workshops and outreach.)

 ---